caseywdunn/feuda_2017/readme.md

 ![](readme_files/figure-markdown_github/result_pp-1.png)

 *Figure 2 - Posterior probabilities for Porifera-sister.
-Recodings are: None- original amino acid data, K - KGB-6, D - Dayhoff-6, and SR-6.*
+Recodings are: None- original amino acid data, K - KGB-6, D - Dayhoff-6, and S- SR-6.*

 I next color coded the results by significance, assessed as a posterior probability ≥ 0.95.
 This is a low threshold, most Bayesian phylogenetic studies apply a more stringent (higher) threshold to assess significance.
 The significance of the results is presented below in Figure 3.